Glover69/Logic-Circuit-Simulator/README.md

     ```

 2.  **Build the Project (using Maven):**
-    Use Maven to compile the source code and package the application into an executable JAR file.
+    Use Maven to sync and reload, as well as download all the packages and dependencies the application needs.
-    ```bash
-    mvn clean install
-    ```

 3.  **Run the Simulator:**
-    Execute the generated JAR file from the `target` directory.
-(Note: Adjust the JAR name if your `pom.xml` specifies a different output.)
-    ```bash
-    java -jar target/logic-circuit-simulator-[VERSION].jar
-    ```

-> 💡 **IDE Quick Start:** Alternatively, import the project into an IDE like IntelliJ or Eclipse, and run the main class directly.
+    Execute the HelloApplication.java (main class) file located in the ui folder, and you're up and running!

 ---